 Where did we stay?

 In the 25 Hours Hotel.
-Hamburg counts two: 25 Hours Hafencity and 25 Hours Number One.
+Hamburg counts two: 25 Hours Hafencity and 25 Hours Number One (update 2020: this hotel is no longer available in Hamburg but replaced by 25 Hours Hotel Altes Hafenamt).
 We stayed in the latter, which is located more up North of the city.
 This was the first hotel within the 25 Hours concept so it’s a bit less funky than 25 Hours Hafencity or the 25 Hours Bikini Berlin (we’re BIG fans of that one!).
 However, we have a spacious double room with a huge sliding window and balcony.
 And a teddy bear welcoming us on the bed.
 Oh, and on the top floor there’s a huge rooftop terrace with loungers and all.

 Across the street we even spotted a colonial style B&B which is also part of the hotel.
 Nice to know for a next stay.
 And, MAJOR detail: a burger truck!
 There’s a silver airstream at the hotel’s doorstep where they grill organic burgers.
 Hungry as we are upon arrival, this shall be our lunch.
 With sweet potato fries on the side.
 When in Hamburg, eat a hamburger!